NCAR/kcor-pipeline/README.md

 * IDL 8 or later
 * cmake 3.1.3 or later
 * MySQL developer installation
-* python 2.7+ (including 3.x) in order to run the simulators, the production pipeline does not require python
+* python 2.7+ (including 3.x) in order to run command line utility script including the simulators, the production pipeline does not require python

 ## Installation